Peace and Justice Course Offerings

 PEAC 266 Human Rights and Responsibilities (Core: WT)

-This course will seek to establish a multi-disciplinary, interfaith rationale for human dignity while highlighting the contribution of the Catholic intellectual tradition.
-It will then examine the rhetoric and dynamic of genocide, exploring the way forward with realistic strategies that emphasize human connectedness and responsibility.
+This course will articulate an interdisciplinary (philosophical, historical and religious) rationale for universal human rights and human dignity while highlighting the history of the human rights tradition and the contribution of Catholic social teaching.
+Conversely, it will examine the rhetoric and dynamic of genocide and apartheid, exploring the way forward with realistic strategies that emphasize human connectedness and responsibility.

 PEAC 400 Capstone in Peace and Justice

 PEAC 400 is the capstone course for the Peace and Justice minor at St. Norbert College.
 In this seminar, students will deepen their knowledge of peace and justice through reading, active discussion, and in-depth research.
 In discussion and written work, students will be challenged to integrate knowledge accumulated throughout the minor (i.e., from coursework, service and community engagement).